sbergot/wandering-mushroom/content/post/2020-12-03-we-live-in-a-society.md

 of anything bad about this whole situation.

 Hum.
 This was not subtle at all but I think we can conclude one thing.
-If you have joined a cluster that means you are absolutely mad about something.
+If you have joined the rebellion that means you are absolutely mad about something.
 And you are objectively insane.

-In D&D terms players are strongly chaotic.
-They have personal reasons to fight the system.

-- They want revenge (they lost their brother because of a police intervention)
+- You want revenge (you have lost a brother because of a police intervention)
-- They are fighting for an ideology (anarchy, ecology, etc)
+- You are fighting for an ideology (anarchy, ecology, etc)

 I would like to think of a third one.
 Having two is still useful.
 One can be personal and the other one shared.
 In the spirit of osr, those should be quick to generate using a random table.
 A simple way would be to roll an ideology for the group and let each player quickly come up with an event that pushed them over the edge with the help of a random prompt.

-----????

-Anyway, they are now able to observe the system from the outside and it is frightening.
-The "outside" has its own subculture.
-Most notably they have their own vocabulary.